-A no-reservation policy and just twenty-three stools at the L-shaped bar mean long lines at this tapas place of the moment.
+A no-reservation policy and just twenty-three stools at the L-shaped bar mean long lines at this tapas hot spot.
 Barrafina, the brainchild of restaurateurs Sam and Eddie Hart, is perfect for a glass of sherry or cava before or after a show; at the marble-topped bar you can watch the chefs prepare their superlative tapas: golden ham croquettes, prawns, tender lamb cutlets and fresh squid.

 There is heated debate about whether Amaya or Benares serves the best Indian food in London, but neither place will disappoint in their sophisticated takes on traditional dishes from the subcontinent.
-Michelin-starred chef Atul Kochhar appears regularly on British food shows, including Saturday Kitchen, and is credited with elevating modern Indian dining.
-The tandoori cooked quail, chettiyar baigan (aubergine curry with star anise and cinnamon) and lobster mappas (lobster tails cooked in coconut milk and tamarind) are not to be missed.
+Michelin-starred chef Atul Kochhar appears regularly on British food shows, and is credited with elevating modern Indian dining.
+The tandoori dishes and curries are not to be missed.
 And for those who want to learn from the master, Kochhar opens his kitchen for students a few times a year and shares his skills, but classes fill fast so sign-up early.

 Tip: If you cannot get a reservation in the main dining room, ask about booking a table in the bar.
 The music can be a bit loud but you can order from the new special bar tasting menu or the one from the main dining room.

-Lovers of dim sum and all things Asian should venture over to this restaurant on Bruton Street, across from the Diane von Furstenberg boutique.
-This is a much-more convenient location than owner Alan Yau’s original Michelin-starred Hakkasan.
+Lovers of dim sum and all things Asian should venture over to this restaurant on Bruton Street.
+This is a more convenient location the original Michelin-starred Hakkasan.
 The food is delicious but when I went, I was happy to be part of a group of two rather than six (the latter would have been an evening of sign language due to the general noise level).
 We ate in the chic ground floor bar and restaurant.
 The subterranean lacquered and bamboo downstairs is only slightly quieter.
 The highlights at Hakkasan are the lively atmosphere and superb Cantonese cuisine.
 Lunch is slightly quieter.

 Loved by Chelseaites, Lucio is a warm, comfortable, inviting restaurant serving delicious classic Italian food and offering great service and an impressive wine list.
 Started by Lucio Altana, the former longtime manager of San Lorenzo, on Beauchamp Place, Lucio makes everyone feel welcome, including Harvey Weinstein, who likes to come here after landing at Heathrow.
-The seasonal summer menu includes courgette flowers stuffed with goat cheese and fresh peas; homemade pappardelle pasta with broad beans, rocket leaves and Parmesan shavings; tagliata of steak with summer truffles; filet of wild sea bass; risotto with asparagus and Taleggio cheese; and char-grilled chicken with roast potatoes.
+The seasonal menu includes homemade pastas as well as excellent fish and meat dishes.
 Lining the cream walls in this chic U-shaped spot are Terry O’Neill portraits of celebrity clients, a group that has included Madonna, Gwyneth Paltrow, Pierce Brosnan and Michael Caine; Mick Jagger was reportedly turned away because the place was full.

 Not a week goes by without me dropping into Ottolenghi, my favorite London deli for some delicious salad, blueberry crumble muffin or café mocha.
 And if I’m at home, its cookbook is my kitchen bible.
-Now this eatery, Ottolenghi’s first foray into the restaurant world, has opened in Nopi (north of Piccadilly).
-With an accent on Mediterranean and Middle Eastern cuisine, the chic eatery serves a variety of healthy dishes, including braised lamb meatballs with yogurt sauce and pomegranate seeds, grilled lamb cutlets, spicy eggplant, baked blue di percora cheesecake with wild mushrooms and cardamom rice pudding.
+This eatery, Ottolenghi’s first foray into the restaurant world, resides in Nopi (north of Piccadilly).
+With an accent on Mediterranean and Middle Eastern cuisine, the chic eatery serves a variety of healthy dishes with loads of flavor.
 It’s a not-to-be-missed addition to London’s restaurant scene.

 Sake No Hana

-Alan Yau, owner of Hakkasan, opened this Japanese restaurant in the fall of 2007.
-Located at 23 St. James Street, it’s ultra-convenient for pre- or après theater.
-Yau’s emporium is growing: besides Yauatcha and Hakkasan, the only two Chinese restaurants in Great Britain to have been awarded a Michelin star, he also recently opened Cha Cha Moon, a Soho hot spot.
+Alan Yau, owner of Hakkasan, opened this Japanese restaurant at 23 St. James Street, ultra-convenient for pre- or après theater.
+Yau’s emporium continues to grow: besides Yauatcha and Hakkasan, the only two Chinese restaurants in Great Britain to have been awarded a Michelin star, he also owns Cha Cha Moon, a Soho hot spot.

-London’s restaurant scene is set to become just a little bit spicier with the arrival of South East Asian inspired Spice Market at the new W London in Leicester Square.
-Renowned three-Michelin-starred chef Jean-Georges Vongerichten has created a menu celebrating curries and spices.
-Signature dishes to watch out for are spiced chicken samosa with coriander yogurt; cod with Malaysian chili sauce and Thai basil; and kulfi, caramelized banana and spiced milk chocolate.
+London’s restaurant scene became just a little bit spicier with the arrival of South East Asian inspired Spice Market at the W London in Leicester Square.
+Renowned three-Michelin-starred chef Jean-Georges Vongerichten created a menu celebrating curries and spices.
+Signature dishes to watch out for are spiced chicken samosas, cod with Malaysian chili sauce and kulfi, with caramelized banana and spiced milk chocolate.
 The British offshoot also serves sushi and other dishes not available at the original Manhattan branch.
-The opulent interior is off-set by the W London’s translucent glass exterior, which changes color with the time of day.
+The opulent interior is offset by the W London’s translucent glass exterior, which changes color with the time of day.
 In short, the place is a feast for all senses.

-Foodies should book ahead at Viajante, a new restaurant in London’s vibrant East End (Viajante means “traveler” in Portugese).
+Foodies should book ahead at Viajante, a restaurant in London’s vibrant East End that hit the scene in 2010 (Viajante means “traveler” in Portuguese).
 Portuguese chef Nuno Mendes, whose passion for food was honed at Jean-Georges in New York, Spain’s El Bulli and the Coyote Café in Santa Fe, presides over the intimate place, which is housed in the new Town Hall Hotel & Apartments.
 (While it’s worth seeing some of the stylish rooms if you have time, I would not recommend staying here, as the hotel is not central enough for visitors.)
-If Viajante is booked, you can come for such innovative drinks as lemongrass and basil oil martini and snack on small plates like Nuno’s signature ceviche.
+If Viajante is booked, you can come for such innovative drinks as a lemongrass and basil oil martini and snack on small plates like Nuno’s signature ceviche.
 The eye-catching bar area boasts an awesome silicone chandelier.
-Indagare Tip: Twice a month, up to twenty guests can sign up for The Supper Club, hosted by Nuno in the de Montfort Suite.
-Once a grand council chamber, this stunning triple-height suite is worth the visit alone.

 Says Nathalie Hambro: “Alan Yau’s gorgeous all-day tea house, Yauatcha, is in the heart of Soho, around the corner from the lively Broadwick Street market.
 Chic media and publishing types come for rare varieties of tea and couture-like pastries (which are available as take-away in uber-designed boxes) and the city’s best dim sum.”